-Work already performed in the analysis area can easily be transferred into a script for further editing.
-This can be done in two ways:
+Work already performed in the command window can easily be transferred into a script for further editing.
+This can be done in three ways:

 - In the script window there is a menu button at the top left.
-There you can select "Nytt skript med historikk fra kommandolinjen" ("New script with command line history"). - Use the command history in the work space.
-This returns a chronological list of all commands run, which can be copied into the script window by using the <ctrl> + <c>keyboard combination
+There you can select "Nytt skript med historikk fra kommandolinjen" ("New script with command line history").
+Remember to enter a name for the script in the line above the script window.
+The script will then be saved with this name. - Use the command history in the command window.
+This returns a chronological list of all commands run, which can be copied into the script window by clicking on the copy button that will appear when holding the mouse cursor over, and then using the <ctrl> + <c> keyboard combination.
+Remember to create a name for the script also in this case. - In the command window, you can type the save command followed by an optional name that you use on the script.
+The name must have quotation marks around, for example save 'Analysis of the unemployed'.
+With this procedure, you do not need to name the script in the script window afterwards.